 - Refrigerate for up to 2 days, or freeze for up to 3 months.

-If you want to make chocolate cupcakes, you can simply divide the batter into muffin pans and bake for about 20 minutes.
+To make chocolate cupcakes, simply divide the batter into muffin pans and bake for approximately 20 minutes.

 Ingredients